Henties Bay to Kasane Expedition

 DAY 03:

 Today we head East and drive along beautiful Namibian back roads in the direction of Otjiwarongo.
-We will refuel and stock up on supplies, and then continue in the direction of the Waterberg where we spend the night at the beautiful Tocus campsite on Hamakari Guest Farm.
+We will refuel and stock up on supplies and food and then continue in the direction of Waterberg where we spend the night at the beautiful campsite on Hamakari Guest Farm.

-O/N Camping: Shared Campsite at Tocus Campsite Hamakari Farm (possible upgrade to rooms)
+O/N Camping: Shared Campsite at Hamakari Guest Farm (possible upgrade to rooms)

 From the Waterberg we continue through a lesser known part of Namibia - Otjinene to Tsumkwe.
 We will spend two nights at Tsumkwe to allow us to explore the Nxai Nxai Pans, as well as to visit the famous Dorsland Trekker tree.
 Overnight will be camping at Tsumkwe Lodge.